-During the first day of the Training, participants were introduced to MusiQuE’s structure and procedures, as well as the roles and responsibilities of a Peer Reviewer.
-They were also presented with the material to be used for the role-play on the second day of the Training.
+During the first day of the Training, organised online, participants were introduced to MusiQuE’s structure and procedures, and to the roles and responsibilities of a Peer Reviewer.

-The session on day two of the Training, in Lyon, included a role-play session, where the participants had the opportunity to act as peer reviewers, following their preparation during and after the first session.
-The role-play enabled participants to familiarise themselves with the different stages of a review procedure, such as the site-visit.
+The session in Lyon included a role-play session, where the participants had the opportunity to act as peer reviewers, which enabled the participants to familiarise themselves with the different stages of a review procedure, such as the site-visit.

-On the third day of the Training, feedback on the role-play was provided and participants were explained how to prepare for the steps, following the site-visit, to the complete procedure.
-This Training session also included a World Café, where participants took part in discussions in small groups about the challenges and opportunities during a review procedure.
-The Training session finalised with a plenary final discussion and conclusions.
+On the third day of the Training, feedback on the role-play was exchanged and the steps following the site visit, until the completion of the procedure, were presented.
+The Training session also included a World Café, which allowed the participants to take part in discussions in small groups about the challenges and opportunities during a review procedure.
+The Training session concluded with a final plenary session with the contribution of Michael Wilder, President of the National Association of Schools of Music in the US (NASM).

 26 participants, including representatives from higher music education institutions across Europe and beyond, attended this year’s edition.